Stable almost complex structures on certain $10$-manifolds: The Obstructions

-It follows from Massey \cite[Theorem I]{ma} that \begin{lemma} $\mathfrak{o}_{3}(\tilde{\eta})=\beta w_{2}(\xi)$, $\mathfrak{o}_{7}(\tilde{\eta})=\beta w_{6}(\xi)$. \end{lemma}
+It follows from Massey \cite[Theorem I]{ma} that \begin{lemma} $\mathfrak{o}_{3}(\eta)=\beta (w_{2}(\xi))$, $\mathfrak{o}_{7}(\eta)=\beta (w_{6}(\xi))$. \end{lemma}

-Recall that for a Spin vector bundle $\zeta$ over $X$, the Spin characteristic classes $q_{i}(\zeta)\in H^{4i}(X;\Z)$ of $\zeta$ are defined (cf. Thomas \cite{thomas62}) and they satisfying the following relations with the Pontrjagin classes $p_{i}(\zeta)$ and Stifel-Whitney classes $w_{i}(\zeta)$ (cf. \cite[Theorem (1.2)]{thomas62}):
+Recall that for a spin vector bundle $\zeta$ over $X$, the spin characteristic classes $q_{i}(\zeta)\in H^{4i}(X;\Z)$ of $\zeta$ are defined (cf. Thomas \cite{thomas62}) and they satisfy the following relations with the Pontrjagin classes $p_{i}(\zeta)$ and Stifel-Whitney classes $w_{i}(\zeta)$ (cf. \cite[Theorem (1.2)]{thomas62}):